Despernal/Recordurbate-Docker/README.md

 You can either start it with the start script or do like i do and just use the docker-compose stack to start it

-You can run this either way by backing in the configs folder and just not mapping the configs volume out to a real folder on the host.
+You can run this either way by baking in the configs folder and just not mapping the configs volume out to a real folder on the host.

 Or do like i do an just map the provided configs folder into the container and add the appropriate volume mounts.